LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

       - Container for committee or subcommittee activities on a bill or resolution.
 Read more [about committee-related activity](https://www.congress.gov/help/legislative-glossary#glossary_committeerelatedactivity) on Congress.gov.
       - An `<activities>` element may include the following children:
         - `<item>`
           - Container for a committee or subcommittee activity on a bill or resolution.
-The `<item>` element may include the following children:
+The `<item>` element is repeatable and may include the following children:
             - `<name>` (e.g. Referred to)
               - The name of the committee or subcommittee activity.
               - Possible values are "Referred to", "Re-Referred to", "Hearings by", "Markup by", "Reported by", "Reported original measure", "Committed to", "Re-Committed to", and "Legislative Interest".